valory-xyz/open-operator-aks/README.md

 The repository is prepared to deploy the service using GitHub actions.
 This is the easiest way to deploy your service.

-1. **Clone this repository.**
+1. **Fork this repository.**
-2. **Define the following [secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) and [variables](https://docs.github.com/en/actions/learn-github-actions/variables#creating-configuration-variables-for-a-repository) in the cloned repository:**
+2. **Define the following [secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) and [variables](https://docs.github.com/en/actions/learn-github-actions/variables#creating-configuration-variables-for-a-repository) in the forked repository:**

    > **Warning** <br />
    > **Please make sure to avoid any leading or trailing white spaces or newlines when defining secrets and variables.**